Same Task, Different Circuits: Disentangling Modality-Specific Mechanisms in VLMs: Improving Visual Tasks Performance

 To utilize the more textually-aligned representations of visual tokens, we employ back-patching \citep{biran2024hopping, lepori2024Racing}: the process of patching the late representations back to earlier layers (\Cref{fig:separate-circuits}c).
 For each visual prompt, we first perform a forward pass through the model and record activations $a^l$ for a window of consecutive layers centered at $l_{src}$, specifically $l \in \{l_{src}-i, \ldots, l_{src}, \ldots, l_{src}+i\}$ where $i \in \{0, 1, 2\}$ determines the window size (1, 3, or 5 layers).
 We then perform another forward pass, but this time replace the activations at a corresponding window centered at $l_{dst}$ (where $l_{dst} < l_{src}$) with our previously recorded activations from around $l_{src}$.
 This replacement is performed in parallel across all visual token positions.
 In a model with $L$ layers, we systematically explore this back-patching by varying the source layers $l_{src} \in \{\lfloor\frac{L}{2}\rfloor + 1, \ldots, L-1\}$ and destination layers $l_{dst} \in \{0, 1, \ldots, \lfloor\frac{L}{2}\rfloor\}$, while maintaining the same window size for both source and destination, and choose the best performing $l_{src},l_{dst}$ (reported in \Cref{app:backpatching-best-layers}).

+To show statistical significance, we use bootstrap re-sampling with $1000$ iterations and verify that the lower bound of the back-patched accuracy is higher than the baseline accuracy.
+We report the back-patched accuracies, the improvement compared to the baseline model accuracy, and standard deviations across resamples in \Cref{tab:back-patching-results}.

-When applying back-patching, the results (\Cref{tab:back-patching-results}) show an average absolute improvement in accuracy of $4.6\%$ on visual prompts, closing approximately $32\%$ of the performance gap between visual and textual accuracy.
+Our results show that back-patching leads to an average absolute improvement of $4.6\%$ on visual prompts, closing approximately $32\%$ of the performance gap between visual and textual accuracy.
 Additional back-patching experiments are detailed in \Cref{app:iterative-back-patching} and \Cref{app:general-vqa-patching}.

 To confirm that these improvements stem from leveraging textually-aligned representations rather than mere additional computation, we conduct a control experiment and apply similar back-patching to textual prompt variants.
 This control yields smaller accuracy gains in roughly 79\% of cases (further shown in \Cref{app:backpatching-vs-control}), supporting our hypothesis that improved visual performance is more due to the early transition of visual tokens to textually-aligned representations.